dgaydukov/cert-aws/files/sa.md

 * dynamoDB - dax, auto scale

 ###### RedShift
-Database vs Data Warehouse
+Database vs Data Warehouse:
 * relational db (single source) - OLTP (Online Transaction Processing) - store current transactions and quick access to them
-* warehouse (multiple sources)) - OLAP (Online Analytical Processing) - store large quantities of historical data JDBC (Jave Database Connectivity) vs ODBC (Open Database Connectivity):
+* warehouse (multiple sources)) - OLAP (Online Analytical Processing) - store large quantities of historical data Redshift support both JDBC (Jave Database Connectivity) and ODBC (Open Database Connectivity):
 * odbc - introduced by Microsoft in 1992, platform dependent - only for windows, procedural as most of the code in C/C++
-* jdbc - introduced by SUN in 1997, platform-independent, purely object-oriented type driver RedShift - relational data warehouse, fully-managed, petabyte-scale, massively parallel.
-Redshift - relational db for OLAP, supports ODBC/JDBC, based on industry-standard PostgreSQL.
+* jdbc - introduced by SUN in 1997, platform-independent, purely object-oriented type driver RedShift - relational (based on industry-standard PostgreSQL) data warehouse, fully-managed, petabyte-scale, massively parallel.
 It delivers fast query and I/O performance for virtually any size dataset by using columnar storage technology while parallelizing and distributing queries across multiple nodes.
 It's fully transactional but implements only serializable isolation level.
 So if you have big workflow that do lot's of modification, wrap it into transaction, cause otherwise redshift will use new transaction for every change.
 Columnar storage more faster for aggregation operations.
 If you need to do sum/average in row storage you have to scan all pages to get result it's a lot of IO, but with columnar you get single IO to get whole column.
+Zone maps - in-memory data structures that store column's min/max value, so when you make query it's checked can data possibly be in this block, if not block is not scanned.
 Column data persisted to 1MB immutable blocks.
-Data sorting used to optimize zone maps, usually on columns that you use for filtering, usually low cardinality.
+Data sorting used to optimize zone maps, columns that you use for filtering should have low cardinality.
 So if you have column with high cardinality (timestamp with millisec) there is no point to add such column to sort key, it won't improve performance.
-Zone maps - in-memory data structures that store column's min/max value, so when you make query it's checked can data possibly be in this block, if not block is not scanned.
 Redshift only supports Single-AZ deployments.
 It uses MPP (Massively Parallel Processing) by automatically distribute data/query load across all nodes.
 Single-node can be used to quickly set up cluster and grow later.
 Multi-node requires leader (who gets client connection and queries) and a few compute nodes, that actually execute load.
 Cluster - consist of leader node (take the query) + 1 or more compute nodes (execute query in parallel).
-Compute node consists of node slices (depending on type of node there can be 2/16/32 slices within single node), they are kind of virtual compute node, and these slices actually do computational work. primary goal in selecting a table’s DISTSTYLE is to evenly distribute the data throughout the cluster for parallel processing.
+Compute node consists of node slices (depending on type of node there can be 2/16/32 slices within single node), they are kind of virtual compute node, and these slices actually do computational work.
 WLM (Workload Management) - queue to prioritize queries.
-Each query assigned to queue, and based on queue priority - executed.
+Each query assigned to queue, and based on queue priority - executed (for example fast-running queries would be run before long-running queries)
 SQA (Short query acceleration) - when query in queue, redshift determine that this query will run short time, and put it into beginning of queue, so it would be executed first.
 Concurrency Scaling - if turned on, add transient cluster (take incremental snapshot to s3 and spin new cluster form it in seconds, we can take incremental cause backup automatically enabled so we already have full snapshot) when queues are full.
 For every 24 hours of running cluster you accrue 1 hour of free transient cluster.